 Boston University Academy, Boston, MA

-To apply, please email a resume, list of references (if available), and cover letter addressed to Dr. Rosemary White, Associate Head of School to firstname.lastname@example.org.
+To apply, please upload a resume, list of references (if available), and cover letter addressed to Dr. Rosemary White, Associate Head of School, here.
+Please send any questions to firstname.lastname@example.org.